johnnovak/RML-Amiga/website/docs/manual/hard-drive-games.md

 Windows.
 Most hard drive games in the collection use a two hard drive configuration:

-- **DH0:** contains a heavily stripped-down AmigaOS---just the bare minimum necessary for running games.
+- **DH0:** contains a heavily stripped-down AmigaOS --- just the bare minimum necessary for running games.
 This drive has the **System** label.

 - **DH1:** contains the game itself and usually has the label **Game**, but